Calculate the following exercise:

 then the tens digit of the first number by the ones digit of the second number, and so on.

-We will solve the exercise vertically as well, remembering the rules about keeping the decimal point aligned and multiplying in order (ones, tens, and so on)
+We will once again solve the exercise vertically whilst maintaining the decimal point and multiplying in order (ones, tens, and so on)

-According to the order of operations rules, we will solve the exercise from left to right since multiplication is the only operation in it.
+Adhering to the rules of the order of operations the exercise can be solved from left to right given that it only contains multiplication

 It is important to maintain correct positioning of the exercise, with the decimal point serving as an anchor.